You’ve finished student teaching. Next step...Find a teaching job.

 The Work History section of your resume is where you will highlight your student teaching experience.
 How you present your teaching experience can make the difference between an average resume and an attention-grabbing resume.

-Include the school where you taught and dates.
+In this experience section, include the school where you taught and dates.
 Principals also want to know the basics, such as how you:

 Created and taught lessons